Pulsar vs Westinghouse

 Does Westinghouse have more generator options than Pulsar?

 Yes.
-Westinghouse publishes 54 generator models (53 scored) compared to Pulsar's 32 (31 scored), giving buyers a wider selection across different wattage ranges, fuel types, and use cases.
+Westinghouse publishes 54 generator models (53 scored) compared to Pulsar's 32 (31 scored), giving buyers a broader range of choices across different wattage classes and feature sets.